merkle-open/terrific-micro/README.md

 You just need an Apache with PHP 5+ support.
 That's fair, isn't it?

-1. Unzip https://github.com/rogerdudler/terrific-micro/archive/master.zip in your web root (or subfolder).
+1. Unzip https://github.com/rogerdudler/terrific-micro/archive/master.zip in your web root (or any subfolder).
 2. Start working on your code and call `http://localhost/` to see the results.

 Creating modules